 Mahshi

-This is the epitome of Egyptian-style dolmas; the grape leaves are picked fresh (and the fresh grape leaves are sold at every Middle-Eastern vegetable stores) or you can use the brined ones.
+This is the epitome of Egyptian-style dolmas; the grape leaves are picked fresh (and the fresh grape leaves are sold at every Middle-Eastern vegetable store), or you can use the brined ones.
 The zucchinis are much smaller and sweeter; you can cut them in half if you like (families did that for decades, leaving one inch of pulp at the bottom and top).
-It is the type of dish that would please a table of guests and is perfect for a crockpot; it needs slow cooking to taste the best.
+It is the dish that would please a table of guests and is perfect for a crockpot; it needs slow cooking to taste the best.

 Hawawshi